Bayesian Variable Selection For Survival Data Using Inverse Moment Priors: Application to Real Data

-In addition to the categorical covariate `Stage', BVSNLP selects `AR' and `SUDS3' in the HPPM as the most significant covariates in the design matrix.
-The posterior inclusion probabilities for `AR' and `SUDS3' are $0.80$ and $0.08$, respectively.
-The `Age', `Gender, and `Stage' were fixed in all models and thus were selected with probability $1$.
-The MAP estimates for the coefficients of `Age', `Gender Male', `Stage 2', `Stage 3', `AR' and `SUDS3' were $0.33, -0.11, 0.45, 1.61, -0.60 $ and $0.36$, respectively.
-These coefficients indicate that patients with the most advanced stages of cancer had the poorest survival rates, and that a patient with tumor sample characterized as advanced has a hazard rate that was $exp(1.61) \approx 5$ times higher than a patient with tumor sample characterized as localized, when all other covariates were the same.
+In addition to the categorical covariate ``Stage'', BVSNLP selects ``AR'' and ``SUDS3'' in the HPPM as the most significant covariates in the design matrix.
+The posterior inclusion probabilities for ``AR'' and ``SUDS3'' are $0.80$ and $0.08$, respectively.
+The ``Age'', ``Gender'', and ``Stage'' were fixed in all models and thus were selected with probability $1$.
+The MAP estimates for the coefficients of ``Age, Gender Male, Stage 2, Stage 3, AR'' and ``SUDS3'' were $0.33, -0.11, 0.45, 1.61, -0.60 $ and $0.36$, respectively.
+These coefficients indicate that patients with the most advanced stages of cancer had the poorest survival rates, and that a patient with a tumor sample characterized as advanced has a hazard rate that was $\exp(1.61) \approx 5$ times higher than a patient with tumor sample characterized as localized, when all other covariates were the same.
 These coefficients also show that the hazard rate in females is 1.12 times that in males, and age has an unfavorable impact on the hazard rate, as expected.
-Moreover, the negative sign for the `AR' gene indicates it has a favorable impact on survival for KIRC. `AR', the Androgen Receptor gene, functions as a steroid-hormone activated transcription factor.
-It has been well documented that `AR' promotes the progression of renal cell carcinoma (RCC) through hypoxia-inducible factors HIF-2$\alpha$ and vascular endothelial growth factor regulation \citep{ar1}.
-The favorable impact of the `AR' gene was also studied by \citet{arfav} in bladder cancer. `SUDS3' is a regulatory protein that is part of the SIN3A corepressor complex component that potentially has a role in tumor suppressor pathways through regulation of apoptosis.
+Moreover, the negative sign for the ``AR'' gene indicates it has a favorable impact on survival for KIRC. ``AR'', the Androgen Receptor gene, functions as a steroid-hormone activated transcription factor.
+It has been well documented that ``AR'' promotes the progression of renal cell carcinoma (RCC) through hypoxia-inducible factors HIF-2$\alpha$ and vascular endothelial growth factor regulation \citep{ar1}.
+The favorable impact of the ``AR'' gene was also studied by \citet{arfav} in bladder cancer. ``SUDS3'' is a regulatory protein that is part of the SIN3A corepressor complex component that potentially has a role in tumor suppressor pathways through regulation of apoptosis.
 There was previous evidence of the down-regulation of the SIN3A gene in tumorigenesis of lung cancer \citep{suds3}.

-It is noteworthy that the algorithm selected the same highest posterior probability model for different values of the hyperparameter $\tau$ in the range $[0.01,0.9]$, where there were no constraints on the modes of the piMOM prior.
+It is noteworthy that the algorithm selected the same highest posterior probability model for different values of the hyperparameter $\tau$ in the range $[0.01,0.9]$.
 This shows the robustness of the proposed variable selection algorithm to the choice of hyperparameter $\tau$ for a range of plausible values.